 What I mean by this is taking the time to meet with business leaders to talk about the health of their team and how the business aims will impact what resources they’ll need.

-This way you’ll have a firm understanding of open roles, the resources you’re going to need, and everyone (*cough* hiring managers) will be aware of their commitments.
+This way you’ll have a firm understanding of open roles, your ideal candidate(s), the resources you’re going to need, and everyone (*coughs* hiring managers) will be aware of their commitments.

 Clear job descriptions sound like a simple solution (and they are), but companies sometimes provide too little or too much information.